TalusBio/flimsay/README.md

 dvc repro
 ```

-Running this should automatically trian the models
+Running this should automatically download the data,
-and update the metrics.
+trian the models, calculate and update the metrics.